Fair organizers: 'The show will go on'

 Some events cancelled

-Due to the resurgence of COVID-19, the fair has cancelled several normal activities to attempt to prevent potential spread, according to organizers.
+Due to the resurgence of COVID-19, the fair has cancelled several regular activities to attempt to prevent potential spread, according to organizers.

+"The decisions were very difficult due to the history of the fair but are not difficult when matched against keeping everyone safe," the release said.

+Due to the limited seating indoors and tight indoor dressing room space there will not be pageants this year.

 Fair parade

 This year’s parade is still scheduled for downtown Calhoun, Saturday, Sept.
-11, beginning at 11 a.m. and has been renamed "Northwest Georgia Fair’s Patriot Day Parade."
+11, beginning at 11 a.m.
+It has been renamed "Northwest Georgia Fair’s Patriot Day Parade."

-The parade will feature local bands and performing groups, and will honor public safety agencies, military, veterans and those who have given to our nation through service.
+The parade, featuring local bands and performing groups, will honor public safety agencies, military, veterans and those who have given to our nation through service.

-A brief ceremony is scheduled just prior to the parade at the Courthouse and will remember those sacrifices made 20 years ago on 9-11, 2001.
+A brief ceremony is scheduled just prior to the parade at the Courthouse to remember those sacrifices made 20 years ago on 9-11.
 The National Anthem will be sung to start the parade.

 The fair will also be honoring active military, veterans and public safety officials with free gate admission on Saturday Sept.
 10 after 5 p.m.